soundpress/RulesOfNYC/docs/c07/index.rst

 (a)  For the purposes of this section, "transfer station" shall mean a construction and demolition debris transfer station, unless otherwise specified.

-(b) No transfer station shall be operated unless it has obtained a permit pursuant to § 4-05 of this subchapter, and is in compliance with the terms thereof, this section, and any other applicable law, rule or regulation.
+(b) No transfer station shall be operated unless it has obtained a permit pursuant to 16 RCNY § 4-05, and is in compliance with the terms thereof, this section, and any other applicable law, rule or regulation.

 (c) Equipment and personnel shall be provided for the safe and sanitary receipt, tipping, sorting, processing, compaction and storage of non-putrescible solid waste at the transfer station.
 Sufficient standby equipment shall be provided to ensure that no storage problem or public nuisance or condition hazardous to public health or safety is created during scheduled or unscheduled equipment maintenance, or equipment breakdown.
 All indoor transfer station solid waste receipt, tipping, sorting, processing, compaction and storage areas shall include appropriate fire detection and protection equipment and all outdoor transfer station solid waste receipt, tipping, sorting, processing, compaction and storage areas shall include appropriate functioning fire protection equipment and aisle space.